lucy-kevin/The-Flutter-challenge/README.md

-# The-Flutter-challenge

-## Welcome to My Flutter 100 days Challenge 🚀
+# Welcome to My Flutter 100 days Challenge 🚀

 Embark with me on an exhilarating journey through 100 days of Flutter mastery, starting with the foundational language of Dart.
 My name is **Aseru Kevin Ziyada**, and I'm passionate about software development, particularly in the realm of mobile app creation.
 Join me as I dive deep into Flutter, the cutting-edge framework for building beautiful, natively compiled applications for mobile, web, and desktop—all from a single codebase.